JAPANESE KNOTWEED SURVEY COST

 RICS JAPANESE KNOTWEED RISK CATEGORIES

-Selecting the most appropriate treatment(s) will depends on various constraints such as available space (i.e. for onsite burial methods) and timescales etc. We always provide our clients with the most cost effective Japanese Knotweed removal options.
+Selecting the most appropriate treatment(s) will depend on various constraints, such as available space (e.g., for onsite burial methods), timescales, etc. We always provide our clients with the most cost-effective Japanese Knotweed removal options.

 If you are looking to purchase land – you should always have the land properly surveyed before buying.
-As stated above although you would not be responsible for any previous damage, you would be responsible and liable for the continuation of any damage.
+As stated above, although you would not be responsible for any previous damage, you would be responsible and liable for the continuation of any damage.
+It is crucial to assess the proximity of Japanese Knotweed to the property boundary, as infestations within three meters can affect mortgage retentions and legal disputes.

-It is important to also note that as a seller, you could be reliable for any damage caused prior to the date of sale and you could even be found guilty of misrepresentation to the buyer if you do not respond correctly to any pre-purchase enquiries concerning the presence of Japanese Knotweed.
+It is also important to note that you could be liable as a seller for any damage caused prior to the date of sale.
+You could even be found guilty of misrepresenting to the buyer if you do not respond correctly to any pre-purchase enquiries concerning the presence of Japanese Knotweed.

-Please note – after undertaking a survey, if you then proceed with our offer treatment, we will deduct the cost of the survey from the over all cost treating your Japanese Knotweed infestation.
+Please note: After undertaking a survey, if you then proceed with our offer of treatment, we will deduct the cost of the survey from the overall cost of treating your Japanese Knotweed infestation.

 We follow all RICS 2022 guidelines, as laid out below: